lezhang7/personal-wensite/content/publication/example/index.md

   - Diyi Yang
 author_notes:
   - Equal contribution
-publication: Submitted to ACL 2022
+publication: In submission to ACL 2022
 summary: We introduce a new compositional data augmentation method which encourages models to learn compositionality of NLP data and outperforms current state-of-the-art data augmentation methods on several benchmarks.
 url_dataset: ""
 url_project: ""